octavifs/octavifs-blog/content/post/deep-learning-in-production-part1.md

 ## Specific problems in deep learning
 What about deep learning development is extra complicated?
 Why does the normal approach not work?

-## Conda to the rescue

-Mention the problems you typically find more in detail, and why dependencies should be pinned.

-- Libraries are still young and under heavy development.
-API may not be super stable and some times breaking changes are introduced between minor releases.
-If dependencies are not pinned, you may inadvertedly end up with broken environments across your team, or worse, in your production image!
-- Unfortunately, there are many dependencies on C libraries and external shit being installed.
-Also, CUDA toolkit and NVIDIA drivers can be a pain in the bum.
-And frameworks as Tensorflow or PyTorch tend to be pretty particular as to which versions you need installed.
-This can also be a problem if you have to switch between projects with different technologies pretty frequently, if you have to uninstall your CUDA libraries, maybe even drivers, to adapt them to a specific version.
-Or maybe you need to force an upgrade on some libraries, with the extra rework required, just so that you can run it alongside your new stack now, etc.

-PIP has gotten better, now it has wheels, with binaries built in, so you don't need to have a full dev environment to be able to build the libraries you need to install, which is nice.
-And there are other possibilities such as pipenv, poetry or conda.
-And I wonder if you do weird things.
-Ah, you don't at this zoom level.
-I wonder if this is actually the normal zoom level?
-And the other one is some zoomed-in bullshit that I am using?
-Now that I have reset the zoom level, will it work without me going mad?
-Because all of these break lines moving back and forth were really making me go a bit looney.

-Maybe I should divide into a multiple series of posts?
-Like, it makes sense to explain how to go from a simple notebook that you run randomly as an example from the pytorch or keras website, so something of a more repeatable environment.

-I know that there are environments such as collab notebooks and the like, where everything is in the cloud and basically the data scientists don't have to worry about anything at all infra wise.
-But if you still want to have control exactly about what you are doing, these techniques might be worth it.

-I think that it would make sense to give a bit of context on who might benefit best from setups such as this.
-I think they are very good to start out with.
-Especially if you are a smaller company, or research lab with bare metal hardware you want to use for your experiments.

-Probably if you are a cloud native company, with engineering resources and dedicated data scientists and ifra team, you'll benefit from staying cloud native, and enjoy the benefits of multi instance GPU training and all of that.
-But for now, let's stay for what you can do in more simple cases.

-This approach is still useful if you are playing with different technologies, projects and frameworks, since it needs to install the least amount of components on your bare metal hardware.
-I've used it successfully on workstations I've owned and also HPCs where I didn't have access to the setup or anything.
-It translates well into docker and it can even work well in a GPU-through docker situation.

-It will also let you scale to multigpu training in the same workstation without trouble as well.
-And if you work with smaller datasets, or your data is not in the cloud, you have a small operations budget, etc. It's a really good option to perform development work and still have a good path to deployment later on.

 ## Introduction
 Introduce the problem we are trying to solve.
 Essentially, early prototyping and training of models in jupyter notebooks can be hard to translate to production if you don't take good care of your virtual environments and dependency management.
 Additionally, if you are training deep learning models, you will have the extra annoyance of having to deal with nvidia drivers and the cuda toolkit, which is pretty finnicky and outside of the pip realm.
 To make things worse, you may be working with multiple models, built on different versions of PyTorch or Tensorflow, which may require different and incompatible versions of the cuda toolkit, etc.